PRawat00/SolarTrack/SETUP.md

-# SolarLog AI - Local Development Setup Guide
+# SolarTrack - Local Development Setup Guide

 ## Overview

-This guide will help you set up the complete SolarLog AI development environment locally with:
+This guide will help you set up the complete SolarTrack development environment locally with:
 - **Supabase** (PostgreSQL, Auth, Storage) via Docker
 - **FastAPI** backend on `localhost:8000`
 - **Next.js** frontend on `localhost:3000`